 Birmingham’s magnet high school, Ramsay, ranked No. 1 in the state with 93% of its graduates going to college in 2020, most to a four-year university.
 Three Montgomery County magnet high schools ranked in the top 10 for college-going.
 Suburban high schools like Mountain Brook, Vestavia-Hills, Hewitt-Trussville, Homewood, and Hoover also rank in the top 10.

 Some rural and non-metro counties and systems achieve high college-going rates based on high enrollment in the local community college.

-Arab, Opp, and South Lamar High School rank in the top 20 for college-going due to the strength of their community college enrollments.
+Muscle Shoals and Arab ranked in the top 20 for college-going due to the strength of their community college enrollments.

 Rural counties isolated from population centers and urban high schools in high poverty neighborhoods tend to have the lowest college-going rates.